posgraph/coupe.repeated-cropping/README.md

 ## Contact ##
 Eunbin Hong (hong5827 [at] postech [dot] ac [dot] kr)

+## About Coupe Project ##

+Project ‘COUPE’ aims to develop software that evaluates and improves the quality of images and videos based on big visual data.
+To achieve the goal, we extract sharpness, color, composition features from images and develop technologies for restoring and improving by using it.
+In addition, personalization technology through user preference analysis is under study.

+Please checkout out other Coupe repositories in our [Posgraph](https://github.com/posgraph) github organization.

 ## Coupe Project Links ##
 * [Coupe Website](http://coupe.postech.ac.kr/)